 inches tall, were made of wood and metal, were colorful, and ran on metal track

-used three rail track, then shortly after, the track was converted to two rail.
-Using one rail as a
+used three rail track, then shortly after 1897, the track and trolleys were converted to two rail.
+These 3 rail

 were heavy and highly detailed, and catered to the high end market.
-They used lithographed paper labels
+Early trains used lithographed paper labels

 to supply the cars with details for numbering and livery.
 The use of wood frames reduced weight,